To reach a member of our staff, please address an email to the individual you would like to contact and submit to : firstname.lastname@example.org

 Chief Financial Officer

 Carla is responsible for overseeing all financial aspects of the organization including the endowment, annual budget, accounts payable, accounts receivable and much more.
 CHS’ IT program also falls under Carla’s purview.
 Carla comes to CHS with a Bachelor’s Degree of Science in Accounting and also an MBA from Babson College.
 Carla is a Certified Public Accountant.
-She was inspired to seek a position at CHS because of her deep love for her dog Max, a 14-year-old German shepherd who she adopted from a friend.
+She was inspired to seek a position at CHS because of her deep love for her old dog Max, a German shepherd who she adopted from a friend.
 She was motivated to, “do what she could to help pets in need at one of the oldest animal welfare organizations in the country.”

 Director of Development

-In her role as Director of Development, Barbara organizes and builds CT Humane’s capacity to raise funds, develops relationships with those who really wish to help animals, and teaches us all the benefits of fundraising in order to maintain and grow our programs.
+In her role as Director of Development, Barbara organizes and builds CT Humane’s capacity to raise funds, develops relationships with those who wish to help animals, and teaches us all the benefits of fundraising in order to maintain and grow our programs.
 She earned a Bachelor’s Degree in Social Work from Eastern University and a Master’s in Nonprofit Management and Philanthropy from Bay Path University.
 Barbara loves both cats and dogs and is “thrilled to be part of a team which connects for long lasting and meaningful relationships."

 Director of Operations

-As the Director of Operations, Theresa is responsible for directing and overseeing the daily operations in all three of our shelters and the Fox Memorial Clinic.
+As the Director of Operations, Theresa is responsible for directing and overseeing the daily operations in all three of the adoption centers and the Fox Memorial Clinic.
 This includes animal care, pet intake, adoptions, medical care, behavioral care and facilities maintenance.
 Theresa earned a Bachelor’s Degree from the University of Connecticut in Animal Science.
 Theresa has always had a connection to animals.
 As she progressed in her career, her empathy for homeless pets grew as they don’t have as many advocates as owned pets.
 She also developed a great deal of compassion for people who were either severing a bond with a pet or starting a bond; “both are important as they leave a lasting impact on the person and the pet.”

 Director of Human Resources